quiteconfused/stock_picker/README.md

 ./run_test_post_6pm.sh && ./process_output_log.sh output.log
 ```

-** if you want to try running in CPU only mode
+### If you want to try running in CPU only mode*
 ```
 CUDA_VISIBLE_DEVICES="" python stacked_lstm.py -d
 ```
+* this generally consumes upwards of 10G on my laptop in CPU mode,

 ## Credits:
 Alot of smart people at keras, google, pandas, Robinhood, Jamonek, and whoever would like to take credit for something they did in the past